ZacharyGeurts/AMOURANTHRTX/README.md

 Built with and for Vibe Coding.
 People who do not like Vibe coding have not tried enough.
 I am constantly stuck on one line and a discussion about it is truly helpful.
 Expressing my confusion about a topic is more relevant than trying to boil it into a search term and then navigating.
 I can see Cloudflare's point.
 When I ask a question and 18 pages get pulled when I might make it 2 or 3.
+I started with a fun project and refined it, so the commit count can be misleading as Zero cost security was originally my primary goal.
+There was a backstory and "the main" was a pirate ship if some logging is dubious.
 Anyway, problems for the rest of the world.
 Lets get to it.

 Built with and for SDL3 Vulkan C++23 GLM